Access your funds overseas, lock in exchange rates and save on currency conversion fees with the St.George Global Currency Card.

 Reloading funds and currencies

-The St.George Global Currency Card lets you load money onto your account at any time, with Internet banking and a mobile app to make it easier to manage the card wherever you are.
+The St.George Global Currency Card lets you load funds into your account at any time, with Internet Banking and a mobile app to make it easier to manage the card wherever you are.
 As well as Australian dollars, you can choose up to four other currencies to carry on the card, and it will automatically use the correct currency for any transactions that you make.

 Which currencies can I use?